One-Shot Coordination of First and Last Mode Transportation: Problem Setup

-The $-1$ in the above definition is due to the assumption that operational costs are $1$ unit money per-unit allocation.
-Thus, $\bril$ is the revenue of operator from a pick-up of unit demand.
+\begin{remark} \longthmtitle{Operational costs and profits} A positive value of $k_l$ is useful when the operator wants to reduce the incentives to the drivers or other maintenance costs.
+A negative value of $k_l$ models situations when the operator seeks to incentivize greater servicing of the demand or when the goal is to maximize social welfare rather than monetary profits.
+This latter case is useful in applications such as evacuation during natural disasters, wherein the operator needs to evacuate as many people as possible, which implies that the value $\sum_l(d_l -F_l)$ should be as low as possible.
+This is possible with $k_l<0$.
+Thus, we use the word profit to mean either the monetary profit or social profit or welfare. \oprocend \end{remark}

-Starting with the formulation~\eqref{eq:equivoptmodel} we solve three problems in this paper.
-First we reduce the size of the linear program, and thereby computational complexity, with an offline method.
-Then, we define the \emph{feed-in supply optimization problem} which extends~\eqref{eq:equivoptmodel} by considering the supply distribution as an optimization variable.
-Using this, we calculate the maximum profits for a given demand distribution.
-Finally, we propose the \emph{feed-out operator profit optimization problem} and analyse its properties on lines of the above problems.
-Additionally, we also present a simple model for generating the perceived costs $g_l$ for the best alternate transportation.
+Thus, starting with the formulation~\eqref{eq:equivoptmodel} we solve three problems in this paper.
+First we present an offline method for reducing the size of the linear program, and thereby the computational complexity.
+Then, we consider the \emph{feed-in supply optimization problem}, which extends~\eqref{eq:equivoptmodel} by considering the supply configuration as an optimization variable in the feed-in problem.
+Using this, we calculate the maximum profits for a given demand configuration.
+We then show that a \emph{supply optimized feed-out} is equivalent to feed-in supply-optimization problem.
+Finally, we present a simple model for generating the parameters $\bril$ suitable for two major scenarios.
+In the first scenario, the operator wants to maximize monetary profits.
+The second scenario prioritizes the demand serviced over monetary costs.
+Thus, in the latter scenario, the objective is to maximize a measure of social welfare.